fillest/rtmp_load/readme.md

 # rtmp_load — a load testing tool for RTMP servers

+## About
+The tool spawns threads (with scriptable flow) which consume RTMP streams, parse them (only containers), collect some metrics (e.g. frames per second) and sumbit metrics to [Mistress stat server](https://github.com/fillest/mistress_stat) for aggregation, storage and visualization.

-Rough performance numbers (10k threads on one host): CPU 20-50% of each core (uses all cores; Xeon E5-2640, Debian 6 3.2.0-0.bpo), 4-6 Gbit network usage (some SD streams), 14GB RAM
+Rough performance numbers for 10k threads on one host (Xeon E5-2640, Debian 6 3.2.0-0.bpo): 20-50% CPU of each of all cores, 4-6 Gbit network usage (streams had SD-quality), 14GB of RAM.

 ## Setup